 - Factors can pull intent signals from LinkedIn and G2, which gives greater visibility into high-intent accounts considering your solution.
 Plus, you can unify all your account-level data from multiple sources.

-- Our newest segment insights feature allows you to gain a broader understanding of how different user segments resonate with your product.
+- Our segment insights feature lets you understand how different user segments resonate with your product.

 Limitations

-- Factors doesn’t offer information at a user level due to privacy and compliance regulations.
+- Factors doesn’t offer deanonymization at a contact level

 Pricing